AlexRynas/Image_To_Pose_Generator/src/DesktopApp/README.md

 **"API key validation fails":**
 - Check internet connection
 - Verify the API key is valid on [OpenAI Platform](https://platform.openai.com/api-keys)
-- Check if there are API usage limits or billing issues
+- Check for API usage limits or billing issues

+**"Model not available":**
+- The app will automatically fall back to available models
+- Check the displayed model in the UI to see which was selected

 ## Contributing